NEW

 FAQs

-• In order to enroll in this trial you must be a patient under the care of the participating clinicians: Dr. David Kaufman MD, Dr. Daniel Peterson MD, and Dr. Bela Chedda MD.
-If you are on Rapamycin and have ME/CFS, or you have been told by your doctor that they plan to start you on Rapamycin, please email connect@simmaron.com.
+• In order to enroll in this trial, you must be a patient under the care of the participating clinicians: Dr. David Kaufman, MD, Dr. Daniel Peterson, MD, Dr. Bela Chedda, MD, Jen Bell, FNP, Braydon Yellman, MD and other participating clinicians.
+Do you want to add your clinician?
+Please contact trials@simmaron.com If you are on Rapamycin and have ME/CFS, or you have been told by your doctor that they plan to start you on Rapamycin, please email connect@simmaron.com.

-• No, this is a pilot study to observe the effects of low dose rapamycin treatment, and to determine the incidence of elevated levels of inactive ATG-13 and other autophagy proteins before, during and after treatment.
+• Longitudinal: No, this is a pilot study to observe the effects of low-dose rapamycin treatment, and to determine the incidence of elevated levels of inactive ATG-13 and other autophagy proteins before, during, and after treatment.

 Donate now to our treatment-focused science.